 As with the food pyramid, I’ll mention how to test yourself for these.

 Level 1 drinks – drink these intestinal love tonics as you please

 Say hello to our best drinking buddies!

-Whilst the amino acid rich L-Glutamine powder and bone broth drinks work wonderfully to feed our intestinal wall.
+Whilst the amino acid rich L-Glutamine powder and bone broth work wonderfully to feed our intestinal wall.
 If you struggle with bone broth, you can get your dose of collagen from a flavorless collagen protein powder like this one.